What Causes Stroke In Young People?

 Physical InactivityStaying active on a regular basis supports a steady weight, improves circulation, and keeps cholesterol in check.

-ObesityCarrying extra weight can lead to strain on the arteries and make it harder for the body to regulate sugar properly.
+ObesityCarrying extra weight can strain arteries and make it harder for a system to manage sugar effectively.

 DiabetesDiabetes harms vessels and makes problems more likely.